-

 In addition to the number of workstations, sufficient floor space is derived from other factors.

-• Additional space for employees to move around must be available at every workstation.
+• Additional space for movement must be provided for employees at every workstation.

-• Work equipment such as laptops & monitors and furnishings require appropriate storage space
+• Work equipment such as laptops & monitors and furnishings require appropriate floor space

-• Functional surfaces, such as opening doors or drawers on office cabinets, require additional space.
+• Functional areas, such as doors or drawers to be opened on office cabinets, lead to additional space requirements.

 • Safety areas must be planned in order to maintain the necessary safety distances.

-These aspects determine the required office space.
-In practice, the following values have proven to be good calculation parameters:
+The required office space results from these aspects.
+In practice, the following values have proven to be good calculation sizes:

-• Cubicle offices: 8 to 10 m² per workstation
+• Cellular offices: 8 to 10 m² per workstation

 • Open-plan office: 12 to 15 m² per workstation

-Movement areas in the office - what size does a workstation need?
+Movement areas in the office – What size does a workplace need?

-Every office and VDU workstation must have sufficient space for employees to move around to enable them to change their working posture and make compensatory movements while working.
+Sufficient space for movement must be available for employees at every office and screen workstation to enable them to change their working posture and perform compensatory movements during work.
 This area must be at least 1.5 m².

 Movement area at the workplace